Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 Lead magnets are freebies that you give to people in exchange for their email addresses and permission to send them email marketing messages in the future.
 The trick is to offer a lead magnet that has a perceived value greater than the value people put on their email addresses.

-Some lead magnets that are commonly used to get email addresses offline include in-store contests and event giveaways.
-Popular online lead magnets include free ebooks, checklists, worksheets, and other useful content that helps the target audience solve a problem or learn something meaningful.
+Some lead magnets that are commonly used to collect email addresses from offline channels include in-store contests and event giveaways.
+Popular online lead magnets include free ebooks, checklists, worksheets, webinars, reports, and other useful content that helps the target audience solve a problem or learn something meaningful.

 Online lead magnets are often promoted on company blogs, through social media posts, and via online advertising.
-As a result, larger audiences see the free lead magnet offer.
-When they click to download the lead magnet, they’re prompted to provide their email address and opt in to your email marketing list.
+Through promotion, larger audiences see the free lead magnet offer.
+When people click to download the lead magnet, they’re prompted to provide their email address and opt in to your email marketing list.
 Once they’ve submitted the form and subscribed to your list, they get access to the lead magnet.

-Once you have their email addresses, you can send targeted messages and promotional offers to turn them into customers.
+When you have their email addresses, you can send targeted messages and promotional offers to them over time in an effort to convert them into customers and build brand loyalty.

-Advertising cannabis businesses and cannabis-related businesses can be challenging through social media and Google, but there are digital advertising opportunities available to you.
+Advertising cannabis businesses and cannabis-related businesses can be challenging through popular channels like social media and Google, but there are digital advertising opportunities available to you.
 Look for websites where your audience spends time and inquire about buying advertising space, sponsoring a newsletter, and so on.

 In addition, look for targeted offline opportunities, particularly in the communities where your customers live or clients operate.
 Rather than advertising your products or services, advertise your free lead magnet to get more email subscribers.

 Many of your lead sources, including lead magnets and advertising, will send people to your website where they’ll submit a subscription form to join your email marketing list.
-However, the landing page people visit and the form they’re asked to submit could actually stop people from signing up.
+However, did you know the landing page people visit and the form they’re asked to submit could actually stop people from signing up?

 Your landing page needs to prove that your email messages are of equal or greater value to them then their email addresses are.
 If your copy doesn’t give enough proof or your opt-in form makes them hesitate, then they won’t subscribe.
 Optimize your opt-in forms and landing pages and more people will subscribe who meet your target audience profile.

-Think about the type of information customers at each stage in the sales funnel need in order to move to the next stage and/or avoid leaking out of the funnel entirely.
+Think about the type of information customers at each stage in the buyer journey need in order to move to the next stage and/or avoid leaking out of your marketing funnel entirely.
 Then, create campaigns to connect with them at each stage.

-To avoid annoying the people on your email marketing list, you need to make sure you send messages that matter to them and add value to their lives.
+To avoid annoying the people on your email marketing list, you need to make sure you send messages that matter to them and add value to their lives rather than just trying to sell to them all the time.
 Think about your target audience and what their needs and problems are.
 Send messages that solve those problems.

 Pay close attention to how you format your messages.
 Most people read email on mobile devices today, so it’s essential that your messages look great not just on desktop computers but also on smartphones and tablets.

-But that’s not all.
-You should also track your email marketing results to find ways to improve your results in the future.
+You should track your email marketing results to find ways to improve your results in the future.
+What’s working?
+What’s not working?
+You won’t know what decisions to make unless you collect the right data and analyze it.

-The most important thing to understand related to deliverability is that internet service providers tend to be unforgiving.
-If you send messages that they flag as spam using their internal algorithms or that your message recipients flag as spam, delete without opening or block, then the chances of your messages getting to any inboxes in the future drop significantly.
+The most important thing to understand related to deliverability is that email service providers tend to be unforgiving unless you do some work to repair your domain reputation.
+If you send messages that they flag as spam using their internal algorithms or that your message recipients flag as spam, delete without opening, or block, then the chances of your messages getting to any inboxes in the future drop significantly.

-Email marketing works, but to get the results you want, you need to have a great list, write messages that matter to recipients, build the right funnels and automations, continually work to improve your results, and prioritize deliverability.
+Email marketing works, but to get the results you want, you need to develop a strategy, have a reliable and clean list, write messages that add value to recipients, monitor and improve your results, and follow best practices to stay out of spam folders.

-If you want to invest in email marketing to cannabis and hemp license holders, the Cannabiz Media License Database gives you the email addresses and tools you need to do it.
+If you want to use email marketing to connect with cannabis and hemp license holders, the Cannabiz Media License Database gives you the email addresses and tools you need to do it.
 Schedule a demo today!